National Crime and Policing Measures

-- Improve satisfaction among victims, with a particular focus on survivors of domestic abuse.
+- Improving satisfaction among victims, with a particular focus on survivors of domestic abuse.

-The National Priorities complement the priorities set by your Commissioner in the Police and Crime Plan for Surrey, and will be included in measurement of the effectiveness of Surrey Police.
+They complement the priorities set by your Commissioner in the Police and Crime Plan for Surrey.

 Police and Crime Plan

 The priorities in the Police and Crime Plan for Surrey 2021-25 are: